A Survey on Speech Deepfake Detection: Current Challenge and Future Work

 \section{Current Challenge and Future Work}

-Aside from the efforts of all presented works in improving detection performance, generalization, interpretability, and robustness, there are certain limitations in the current work that need to be addressed.
-This section summarizes the challenges observed in the review and provides future directions for audio anti-spoofing detection development.
+While the presented works have made significant efforts in improving detection performance, generalization, interpretability, and robustness, there are still certain limitations in current research that need to be addressed.
+For instance, some model-agnostic transformations on speech signals, such as removing inter-word redundant silence or enhancing the spectral center, can enable speech Deepfake to bypass existing detection models \cite{kassis2023breaking}.
+This section summarizes the challenges identified in the review and outlines future directions for advancing speech Deepfake detection.

-\textbf{Reproducibility of detection models} Only around 10\% of journal or conference papers in the field of audio anti-spoofing offer source code for replication.
-Particularly concerning is the absence of vital information related to model training, such as loss functions and hyperparameter configurations, in some publications.
-Enhancing reproducibility is essential for advancing research in the future and ensuring the reliability of findings.
-The transparency of detection models encourages researchers to build upon previous work and to improve the quality of models by identifying and eliminating errors, inconsistencies, or biases in prior research.
+\textbf{Reproducibility of detection models} Only about 10\% of published papers in the field of speech Deepfake detection provide source code for replication.
+The lack of details, such as loss functions and hyperparameter configurations, in some publications is especially particularly concerning.
+Improving reproducibility is critical for advancing research and ensuring the reliability of findings.
+Transparent detection models allow researchers to build on previous work, helping to identify and correct errors, inconsistencies, or biases, ultimately enhancing the quality of future models.

-\textbf{Diversity of available datasets} The predominant research lies on datasets in the ASVspoof series.
-Even though more new datasets like ITW, and WaveFake have been developing, there remains a substantial gap between these experimental datasets and the realistic conditions encountered in daily life.
-Therefore, there is an emerging need for developing real-world datasets that encompass a wide range of conditions, including speaker diversity, spoofing generation techniques, transmission channels, environmental factors, sound effects, noise distortion, and language variations, for both fully and partially spoofed scenarios.

-\textbf{Cross-dataset generalization} Along with the development of dataset diversity, the anti-spoofing models should gain the capability to generalize effectively across multiple datasets and domains.
-Leveraging transfer learning and domain adaptation techniques represents a promising direction as future work for improving the generalization on unseen spoofing attacks, audio conditions and diverse languages while preserving the discriminative power on the known conditions.
+\textbf{Cross-dataset generalization} Along with the development of dataset diversity, speech Deepfake detection models must improve their ability to generalize across different datasets and domains.
+Utilizing transfer learning and domain adaptation offers a promising direction for enhancing generalization to unseen Deepfake attacks, speech conditions, and diverse languages, while maintaining strong performance on known conditions.